Welcome.

 Come, Holy Spirit, and heal the places in me that still hurt.

 Free me from bitterness.
-Bring comfort where there’s grief, and speak truth where lies have lingered.
+Bring comfort where there’s grief, and

 Forgive me for the times I’ve turned from you.